vaarn/vaarn.github.io/mystic-gifts.md

 If you are not satisfied with the sample Gifts on offer, you may roll a completely random Gift.
 Simply roll once on the [Quality table](mystic-gifts.md#quality) and once on the [Form table](mystic-gifts.md#form) below to generate the name of your Gift.
 You may decide, along with the GM and the other players, what exactly this Gift does.

+## Psychic Gleam
+There is a subtle peril associated with expanding one’s mind too extravagantly.
+PCs with five or more Mystic Gifts are considered to ‘shine’; they are visible to other psychic creatures at great distances and may be contacted by them.
+PCs with ten or more Gifts are blazing beacons that will attract the attention of dedicated psychic hunters and extradimensional predators.

+## Standard Gifts <!-- {docsify-ignore} -->
 |d20|SOURCE OF POWER|YOUR GIFT|
 |---|---------------|---------|
 |1|Mystical Crystal|Telekinesis|